December 28, 2017

 Buy good quality goggles that fit your face and fit under a helmet.
 You don’t need to spend a fortune (there are many fashion goggles), and I use Julbo Bang Next with a Zebra lens, which costs around £120, which is a good price if you’re also using them for skiing.

 2. Always make sure your goggles are clean and dry at the start of the day, and keep them dry when not being used.
 Store them in a goggle bag so they don’t get scratched (use this or a buff to clean, nothing else), and in a dry bag if you’re going into stormy weather (a small plastic lunch style box is also a good way to protect them).

 3. If the moment comes when you need to put them on then put them on and keep them on - never taking them off until they’re no longer needed.
-When skiing in bad weather this means putting then on just before you start skiing, and not taking them off ever - until the days end.
-On a climbing day this might be setting out from the car and going all the way up and down the climb, or it could be just at the end of the day.
+When skiing in bad weather this means putting them on just before you start skiing, and not taking them off ever - until the days end.
+On a climbing day, this might be setting out from the car and going all the way up and down the climb, or it could be just at the end of the day.

 4. Starting with dry goggles is important as putting them on and leaving them on - so no snow gets in them - but if they’re wet from your pack they’ll be dead as soon as you put them on.

 5. Make sure the goggles fit around your face, and have no fabric entering them, like the edge of a hot or balaclava, as this can create a pathway to moisture.

 6. Goggles are primarily designed for a skiing market, not mountaineering, and skiers tend not to move around at night - but climbers do.
 For this reason, it’s important to have cat 1 or even 0 lenses, so they work in low light or at night.
 Zerba lenses tend to work well in this regard.